olliesharp5/virtual-artistry/README.md

 **Lighthouse reports:**<br>

 ## Credits

 ### Content
 * The idea for the offcanvas backdrop to house the filter properties was taken from https://getbootstrap.com/docs/5.0/components/offcanvas/
-* implementation of masonry layout: https://masonry.desandro.com/
+* Implementation of masonry layout: https://masonry.desandro.com/

 ### Media